Lipscomb University Novel Coronavirus COVID-19 update and response.Learn More

 The Murrell brothers also won start-up cash at Belmont University’s annual pitch competition with the same idea.
 That pitch morphed into their first company right out of college, Candy Galaxy, now an online store that sells wholesale candies for weddings, corporate events and parties.

-That’s where the brothers learned the day-to-day basics of running a business, Murrell says.
-‘It gave us a platform,” he said.
+That’s where the brothers learned the day-to-day basics of running a business.
+“It gave us a platform,” Murrell said.

 The three founders decided to start in Berry Hill, in Nashville, just a few miles from the Lipscomb campus.
-Flint and Johnny Murrell developed, tested and re-tested games in a basement.
+Flint and Johnny Murrell developed, tested and retested games in Flint’s basement.
 James Murrell focused on guest hospitality, a factor that would become a hallmark of their company.

 On opening day, the escape room concept was completely unknown in Music City, Murrell said.
-The first game at the Berry Hill site was the Nashville game, where participants search for the lost contract to gain their big break from a famous, but retired, record producer, which customers can still enjoy today.
+The first game at the Berry Hill site was the Nashville game, where participants search for the lost contract to gain their big break from a famous, but retired, record producer.
+Customers can still enjoy the Nashville game today.

 “At that point, we became the number one thing to do in Nashville.
 That created so much buzz in the summer of 2014,” he said